 We are born with 2 types of hair: Terminal and Vellus.
 Terminal hairs are those that are thicker & heavily pigmented (such as the hair on your head and your eyebrows) and those that become thick & pigmented through puberty or with the use of supplemented hormones.

 It's impossible for vellus hair to turn into terminal hair without chemical (think hormonal) intervention.
 Since dermaplaning is a physical intervention, your vellus hair will stay vellus.
 You'll often hear women claim that they should never have started shaving their legs because once they did, the hair started growing back thicker.
-What really happens is around the time they start worrying about shaving their legs is also around the time when puberty hits and activates their terminal hair follicles.
+Keep in mind that around the time they start worrying about shaving their legs is also when puberty hits and activates their terminal hair follicles.
 All of their vellus hair is still there but they now have pubic terminal hair growing there as well.

 That being said, since we're blunting the ends of the vellus hair by shaving them off, when they grow back in, they can feel a little thicker due to the blunt end of the hair, however once the hair grows for a bit, it'll be back to feeling soft & fine in no time.